 Olde Town Arvada

-Historic Olde Town Arvada is treasured for its unique ambiance and character.
-Therefore, the Arvada City Council adopted the Design Guidelines for Olde Town Arvada.
-These guidelines will be instrumental in preserving the atmosphere of Olde Town Arvada.
+Historic Olde Town Arvada is treasured for its unique ambiance and character, which is why the Arvada City Council adopted the Design Guidelines for Olde Town Arvada to preserve the atmosphere of Olde Town.

 Reno Park Addition

 The Reno Park Addition is one of Arvada’s residential historic districts.
 The Arvada City Council adopted the Design Guidelines for Reno Park to help preserve the character of the area as well as to provide best management practices in historic preservation.